capacitor-community/twitter/README.md

 # capacitor-twitter

-Capacitor plugin to enable some native twitter features
+Capacitor plugin to enable some native twitter features such as login, logout and check if whether user is logged in or not.

 ## API